hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## Rationale

-We propose establishing a standard for applications to present clients with a transaction to be ssigned by the user.
-The module allows the Dapp to present transaction data the the DOM environment where it can be viewed by browsser extensions.
-There is no sensitive information within the transaction data.
-The brower extension wallets can then recieve the transaction data and sign it with a digital signature from there private key.
-It is well known that digital signatures do not expose and sensitive information about the private key.
-There well established digital signing and verification algorithms.
+We propose establishing a standard for applications to present clients with a transaction to be signed by the user.
+The module allows the dApp to present transaction data to the DOM environment where it can be viewed by client applications.
+There is no sensitive account information within the transaction data.
+The client applications can then recieve the transaction data and sign it with a digital signature using their private key without exposing the key to the dApp.
+The signed transaction is then submitted to the Hedera API network.

 ## Specification

 JavaScript is the primary language that can communicate with the browser's [DOM](https://www.w3.org/TR/REC-DOM-Level-1/introduction.html#).
 It will be necessary for this module to be a JavaScript module.
 The module with create an HTML element with the transaction data in the required format.

-Both browsers and web-aplications utilize a [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file configure how the application will behave under certain circumstances.
-The `browserAction.enable()` should be called when the aplication see's that the preposed module is being used by the webapplication.
+Both browsers and web applications utilize a [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file to configure how the application will behave under certain circumstances.
+The `browserAction.enable()` should be called when the application recognizes the proposed module being used by the web application.
 This allows the browser action for the tab.
 It will be disabled by default.
 The browser extension can then use [content-scripts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts) to execute a specific file with the `.js` extension.

 This file will establish a connection with the server using [expressjs](https://expressjs.com/) or [socket.io](https://socket.io/).
 Communication should be established with a handshake for a secure connection.

-The server can then send unsigned transactions to the user for them to sign and then send back to the Dapp server.
+The server can then send unsigned transactions to the user for them to sign and then send back to the dApp.

 The schema for the transactions would `jsonRpcRequest` and `jsonRcpResponse`